skornel02/duszamobile2021/SoftwareDocumentation.md

 ### Data structure

-The data structure can be found in the `/lib/resources folder`.
+The data structure can be found in the `/lib/resources` folder.

 ### Data storage